-If something’s wrong with your frame, just contact Diamondback.
-I’ve read that sometimes it goes really fast and at other times takes a bit more time.
-It’s pretty much the same thing with all the frame manufacturers.
+If something’s wrong with your frame, contact Diamondback.
+I’ve read that sometimes it’s really quick, and in other instances it takes time.

-However, warranty issues are something rather rare.
-I’ve never read any Diamondback warranty issues too because their frames are quite strong.
+However, warranty issues are something relatively rare.
+I’ve never had Diamondback warranty issues because their frames are pretty strong.
 However, it’s good to know that you are protected.

-This concern is understandable since all the bikes online come partially pre-assembled.
-Well, to give you an honest answer, you need some experience to do it properly, but you can take it to a local bike shop if you’re not confident.
+This concern is understandable since all bikes bought online come partially pre-assembled.
+To give you an honest answer, you need some experience to do it properly, but you can take it to a local bike shop if you’re not confident.

-Typically on Diamondback bikes, you need to attach the saddle, handlebar, wheels and adjust the gears.
-The last is the hardest in most cases.
-It’s nothing hard but takes time and practice to get it right.
-In this review of Diamondback, you will find that it’s not something hard
+Typically, on Diamondback bikes, you must attach the saddle, handlebar, and wheels and adjust the gears.
+The last step is the hardest in most cases.
+It’s not particularly challenging, but it takes time and practice to get it right.

-Let me point out those things you need to do to assemble a DB bike:
+Let me point out all of the steps and things you need to do to assemble a DB bike:

 - Open and remove everything from the box.
-Find the small parts box and cut all zip ties holding things in place
+Find the box containing all of the small parts and cut all zip ties holding things in place

-- Insert the seat post into place and tighten the saddle
+- Insert the seat post into the seat tube and tighten the saddle

 - Insert the rear brake clamps